 Do you want to keep dreaming?

-If yes, then click here to travel inside more machine’s dreams as I did, but be careful though, you are going to be catapulted in a very strange world.
+If yes, then click here to travel inside more machine’s dreams as I did, but be careful though, you are going to be catapulted into a very strange world.
 It might not be easy to get out…

-In the next part of the post, we are leaving the deep dream world to get back to the real world and try to understand what it goes under the hood.
+In the next part of the post, we are leaving the deep dream world to get back to the real world and try to understand what goes under the hood.

 Welcome to the convolutional network’s world.